amida-tech/orange-api/README.md

 Once you have SSH'd into your remote machine, you will do the following on that machine to install the necessary libraries to run the load test script:

-Create a new virtual enviroment using virtualenv using the command:
+Create a new virtual enviroment using virtualenv with the command:

 `virtualenv env`